MomenElmesady/Twitter/readme.md

 1-> refactor follow operations (Done)
-2-> compare between follow before and after refactor and why we refactor (Done) 3-> review search in followers and followings (Done) 4-> refactor other routes (still user and auth)
-5-> create indexs in all collections and search in index concept (in chat gpt [index]) 6-> add block operations
+2-> compare between follow before and after refactor and why we refactor (Done) 3-> review search in followers and followings (Done) 4-> refactor other routes (still user and auth) (Done) 5-> create indexs in all collections and search in index concept (in chat gpt [index]) (Work on next stage) 6-> add block operations

+[6/1/2024 2 : 15 AM --sat]
+1-> still search about indexing and know what is (Use MongoDB's explain method ) and (Use the MongoDB Profiler) -> there is photo in whatsapp
+2-> watch vedio [mongo arctecture on hussine nasser] and other database vedios

+/////// review timeLine and refactor it and add block and mute